lorcanrae/vm-lifecycle/README.md

     - Disk Size
     - Hardware config (CPU, RAM)

+No secrets are stored in plain text.
 Every command used will use the active profile.

 Tool uses `gcloud compute config-ssh` to generate the SSH connection to a running instance.
 There is no support for manually created SSH keys.

-## Pre-requisites

-1. Have Python 3.12 or higher installed.
-2. Have `gcloud` installed and authenticated with **Application Default Credentials** - typically with `gcloud auth application-default login`
-3. Unix-like operating system.
-It *might* work on Windows.
-Only tested on Unix-like.
+# Usage

 ## Profile Management